pjkaufman/go-go-gadgets/ebook-lint/README.md

 - Section breaks being hardcoded instead of an hr
 - Page breaks being hardcoded instead of an hr
 - Oxford commas being missing before or's or and's
-- Possible instances of sentences that have although ..., but in them
+- Possible instances of sentences with two subordinate clauses (i.e. have although..., but)
 - Possible instances of thoughts that are in parentheses
 - Possible instances of conversation encapsulated in square brackets
 - Possible instances of words in square brackets that may be necessary for the sentence (i.e. need to have the brackets removed)